 An ecocide, a genocide

-A report compiled by NGOs and attorneys says that Bolsonaro is to blame for the destruction of Sovereign lands and the murder and persecution of Indigenous people.
+A report compiled by NGOs and attorneys says that Bolsonaro is also to blame for the destruction of Sovereign lands and the murder and persecution of Indigenous people.

 “People are feeling endorsed to commit crimes, as the president supports them,” said Patxon Metuktire.
-He is the grandson of 91-year-old Kayapo chief, Raoni Metuktire.
+He is the grandson of 92-year-old Kayapo chief, Raoni Metuktire.
 Chief Raoni has been at the forefront of the fight to protect the Amazon and its Indigenous communities.

 “My grandfather believes the Brazilian population cannot make the president stop acting against the indigenous people,” Paxton said. “[Bolsonaro] keeps violating our rights, so this is our last resort.
 My grandfather is ready to testify and clarify anything for prosecutors if needed.”